 - Dim display

-The Acer Nitro 5 AN515-55-59KS is the company’s latest stab in the budget gaming market, and it ticks off all the right boxes for your portable gaming needs.
-Like its predecessor from last year, this Nitro 5 is designed with budget-minded gamers in mind, and it certainly expands your options for a cheap laptop that can handle demoing PC game.
+The Acer Nitro 5 AN515-55-59KS is the company’s latest stab in the best gaming laptops category, and it ticks off all the right boxes for your portable gaming needs.
+Like its predecessor from last year, this Nitro 5 is designed with budget-minded gamers in mind, and it certainly expands your options for a cheap laptop that can handle demoing PC games.

 Acer Nitro 5 Design